โ†Food

 Turn Costco's shabu-shabu pork belly into restaurant-quality Korean spicy pork bulgogi in 15 minutes.
 Quick, easy, and incredibly flavorful.

-While many traditional recipes take a long time to prep, this "Costco Hack" version is light, efficient, and brings an authentic restaurant-level meal to your home kitchen.
+While many traditional bulgogi recipes involve longer marinating times and more prep work, this "Costco Hack" version is light, efficient, and brings an authentic restaurant-level meal to your home kitchen.
 The secret is the thinness of the meat: it's not too fatty, it stays incredibly juicy, and it catches all that glorious sauce in every fold.
+The caramelized edges you get in the pan are the same thing you taste at Korean BBQ restaurants, and they happen so fast with this cut that it almost feels like cheating.

 Servings